-- 'uncontrolled' accommodation, i.e. accommodation that all residents may occupy (typically,

-'controlled' accommodation, i.e. all other accommodation, that only an entitled person may purchase in their own name; or a licensed person may lease or may occupy through company ownership.
+- 'uncontrolled' accommodation, i.e. accommodation that all residents may occupy (typically, lodging houses and staff accommodation); - 'controlled' accommodation, i.e. all other accommodation, that only an entitled person may purchase in their own name; or a licensed person may lease or may occupy through company ownership.

 There would be no distinction in future, for example, between (a)-(h) or (a)-(j) housing.
-However, a subcategory of controlled accommodation would remain applicable to first-time buyer properties.
+However, a sub-category of controlled accommodation would remain applicable to first-time buyer properties.